val-utehy/DPMA-Net/README.md

 > [!IMPORTANT]
 > Python **3.11** is recommended for running this project.
 >
-> Using Python **3.11.x** helps ensure compatibility among PyTorch, Ultralytics, CUDA, and the custom SPDE-YOLO modules.
+> Using Python **3.11.x** helps ensure compatibility among PyTorch, Ultralytics, CUDA, and the custom DPMA Net modules.

 ---